SBU-BMI/MappingOHDSI2HDF5/README.md

 The first step is to build additional tables in the PostGreSQL database that will be used for the mapping.
 The map2 tables are  denormalized versions of the OHDSI tables that haves primary keys of ’visit_occurrence_id’.
-The SQL script can be executed in an editor or using the program ’execute_sql.py’ which requires a SQLAlchemy connection string.
+The SQL script can be executed in an editor or using the program ’execute_sql.py’ which requires a SQLAlchemy connection string and the schema the data is stored in.

 ## Mapping to JSON documents

 Before running the mapping script the `runtime_config.example.json` needs to copied to `runtime_config.json`.
-The filemust be edited to include database connection properties.
+The file must be edited to include database connection properties.

 ```bash